2E0PGS/blog/_drafts/notes-and-paper.md

 "Squared Paper" is also known as "Grid Paper".

 Engineering paper is basically fancy graph paper.
+There are several types of graph paper which vary in the amount of quadrants.

 ## Paper spacing

 Below is a table of various notebooks I have and their line spacing.
-Most besides the "Rite in the Rain" are from the UK to my knowledge.
+Most besides the "Rite in the Rain" and "Lemome" are from the UK to my knowledge.

 | Name                     | Pattern     | Size   | Metric spacing | Imperial spacing |
 |--------------------------|-------------|--------|----------------|------------------|